NEW Deadline for applications: Tuesday 30 April 2019

 Funding cannot cover:

-- Ongoing software licence, technology, etc. beyond the period of the grant.
+⦿ Ongoing software license, technology, etc. beyond the period of the grant.
 Applicants should arrange ongoing costs with their department

 Applications will be assessed against the following criteria:

-- The extent that the project should improve/enhance the student learning experience.
+⦿ The extent that the project should improve/enhance the student experience.

-- How applicable is the proposed approach or intervention to other courses within your department or discipline?
+⦿ Transferability.
+If there are plans to adopt the proposed approach or intervention for other courses within your department or discipline.

 Before you apply:

-- Inform your Head of Department (or Deputy Head for Teaching and Learning) of your application.
+- Inform your Head of Department (or Deputy Head of department for Teaching and Learning) of your application.
 You will need their approval.

-- Make sure your proposal meets all the required School Quality Assurance processes (e.g. if USSC/GSSC approval is required)
+- Make sure your proposal meets all the required School Quality Assurance processes (e.g. USSC/GSSC approval, and/or discussion with the Academic Partnerships and/or other departments, where/if necessary).
+For more information on Quality Assurance at LSE visit http://www.lse.ac.uk/intranet/LSEServices/TQARO/Home.aspx.

 How to apply: